Digitally Restoring a Crown To Fit An Existing Partial

 Digitally designing a restoration to fit under an existing partial takes a few extra steps.

-Scan the partial by itself (powder is typically needed)
+Scan the partial by itself (see pic above, powder is typically needed)

 Scan the patient before prep